-Here is a long list of everything I know in the world about how to be poor and disabled and still (most of the way) alive.
+A long list of everything we know in the world about how to be poor and disabled and still (most of the way) alive.

 It may please you to learn that you do not need to be on disability to qualify for most of the programs on this page.

-No doubt I have missed or forgotten a few (million) things.
+No doubt we have missed or forgotten a few (million) things.
 Please comment below with more ideas.

-💠 If you were turned down for food stamps, or if you are not getting enough food stamps to make it through the month, there are some special regs that may help you out: How to Get Enough Food Stamps to Actually Eat
+💠 If you were turned down for food stamps, or if you are not getting enough food stamps to make it through the month, there are some special regs that may help you out: Food Stamps Regulations you might not know

 💠 Many areas have food banks that offer free groceries.
 National food bank directory.